 - Ancestry's Immigration Records Collection (fee-based)

 If you're having difficulty finding your ancestor's passenger list you might try a more specific search at each port.
 If you don't know the arrival port or don't know where to start, you can find some ideas at: Tips for Determining Your Ancestor's Probable Port of Arrival

 - Finding Passenger Lists and Immigration Records 1820-1940s is a basic research guide for finding passenger records, listed by the major ports and some of the smaller ports

-- What Passenger Lists Are Online? lists some Internet sources for transcribed passenger records and indexes
+- Ship Passenger Lists and Records on the Internet lists some Internet sources for transcribed passenger records and indexes

 - New York Indexes and the Ellis Island Database...

 The largest port where immgrants arrived in the U.S. is New York.
 Most people with European immigrant ancestors will probably want to search New York arrivals first, unless they know their immigrant ancestor arrived elsewhere.
 Here are some tools and articles which may be helpful for finding New York passenger arrivals: